Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ## Game setup
 ### Casting
 Care was taken when accepting inputs from the user.
-As these default to a *string* format they needed to be converted to an *integer* as they were to be used in a loop to create the validated number of players.
+As these defaulted to a *string* format they required converting to an *integer* format as they were to be used in a loop to create the validated number of players.

 ``` python
 # Immediately convert string input from user to an integer